Back in 2004 nurses withdrew a claim for mandated nurse-to-patient ratios to help win an historic pay ‘jolt’.

 Mediation leads to new offer going to the vote with voting closing on March 23

 Outcome of ballot known – if deal rejected strike ballot is likely

 - Mix and Match Staffing(i.e. using patient acuity data analysis to calculate the safe FTE base staffing required for a ward or unit to meet patient demand patterns)

 - Variance Response Management(i.e. capacity at a glance screen (CAG) and ‘traffic light’ system to alert when ward is in immediate need and systems of how to respond)

 - Core data set(Using high-quality data to review and respond to safe staffing needs)

 UPDATED PROGRESS LIST of CCDM IMPLEMENTATION (as at August 8 2018)

 - Capital & Coast

-Have validated patient acuity system and CCDM under discussion
+Have validated patient acuity software and starting to implement CCDM